Herrera-Dev/Linux_System_Monitoring_TFT_ESP32/README.md

-# Linux System Monitor - ESP32 and TFT ILI9341
+# Linux System Monitor - ESP32 and TFT-ILI9341 2.4"

  ![alt text](/assets/imagen.jpg "ESP32 TFT")
  ![alt text](/assets/main_image.jpg "Bluetooth-System-Monitor")

- A handy little system information monitor using and ESP32 + ILI9488 TFT.
-Receives data over Serial Bluetooth and thus giving you the option to have it far away from your actual computer.
-On the computer side you can write your own program for writing over Serial BT, but I have provided python scripts for both Windows and MacOS.
-Instructions on how to install and use these are below.
+A handy little system information monitor using an **ESP32 + ILI9488 2.4 inch TFT**.
+It receives data via **serial Bluetooth** or **serial UART**.
+You can write your own program to write via serial Bluetooth, but I've included Python scripts for **Linux Ubuntu**.
+Installation and usage instructions are below.

 ## Connecting the screen
 Use the image below to connect the screen to the ESP32.